Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 Month Arrivals Comment

-Sources: Bank of Thailand – Tourism Indicators for January–February 2026; official communications and institutional relays for the Q1 total and April weekly figures.
+Sources: Bank of Thailand – Tourism Indicators for January, February and March 2026; official communications and institutional relays for cumulative data as of April 13 and weekly April figures.

 Thailand tourism in Q1 2026: where does the country stand?

 So far, the figures point to solid activity, but not to a spectacular rebound.
-The first two months of the year already total 6,541,710 visitors, confirming a strong base for the destination.
+The first quarter of 2026 totaled 9,316,910 international visitors, confirming a strong base for the destination.

 By mid-April, boosted by Songkran, Thailand had moved past 10.36 million cumulative visitors, confirming the importance of major seasonal events in the country’s tourism performance.